jsanders108/ClaudeAI-survey-analysis/README.md

 ### 1. Data Collection

-Survey data was collected from 178 U.S. respondents via a QuestionPro Audience panel in December 2022.
+Survey data was collected from 150 U.S. respondents via a QuestionPro Audience panel from December 22-28, 2022.
+The survey consisted of 18 questions covering various aspects of cryptocurrency awareness, ownership, and attitudes.

 ### 2. AI-Powered Analysis

 Raw data was uploaded to Claude 3.5 Sonnet with the following prompt to create banner tables and perform chi-square analysis:

 ```
 I have uploaded a raw data file that contains results from a survey about cryptocurrencies.
 I would like you to create market research banner tables for this information.
-Specifically, for the first 5 questions in the survey, I would like along the y-axis the percentage of
-respondents who selected each answer choice.
-At the top, along the y-axis, should be the answer choices for
-each of the demographic questions.
+Specifically, for the first 5 questions in the survey, I would like along the y-axis the percentage of respondents who selected each answer choice.
+At the top, along the y-axis, should be the answer choices for each of the demographic questions.
 Please output a nicely formatted set of banner tables.
 I don't want any analysis.
 Just the formatted data.

 Please condense the categories for the age question into the following:
 a) 18-34